 Master's degree in nursing from an ACEN or CCNE accredited institution.

-Broad experience in nursing which includes experience in acute care and adult medical and/or surgical settings.
+Broad experience in nursing including experience in acute care and adult medical and/or surgical settings.

 Recent teaching experience in a college-level nursing program or equivalent teaching experience, such as student teaching.

 Commitment to support a student-centered, outcome-based approach to education.

-Skill in using active and collaborative learning strategies in both classroom and clinical learning opportunities.
+Experience using active and collaborative learning strategies in both classroom and/or clinical learning opportunities.

 Experience with the integration of technology and alternative delivery systems of instruction in the teaching-learning process.

-Experience and a strong knowledge base with the assessment of student learning outcomes and developing curriculum based on the outcomes.
+Experience with and a strong knowledge base in the assessment of student learning outcomes and developing curriculum based on the outcomes.